rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 [To connect the motor with the wrench of the table](https://www.amazon.de/dp/B07PW4GKBM).

+## Fuses

+Do I need some?

+# A V2 of my project would be...

+With a [different motor driver](https://www.cytron.io/c-motor-and-motor-driver/c-motor-driver/c-dc-motor-driver), than has Over Current and Under Voltage protections, such as the MD13S from Cytron.
+Also with an Arduino and hardcoded value for high and low positions, I don't need to have multiple programmable positions, nor an OLED screen.

 # Other tutorials

 - [http://cesarmoya.com/blog/motorizing-standup-desk/](http://cesarmoya.com/blog/motorizing-standup-desk/): says 2Nm is needed for torque